hainegroup/MicroInverse/README.rst

 Features
 --------

-* Estimates of velocity, diffusivity, and decay timescale from a timseries of 2D tracer.
+* Estimates of velocity, diffusivity, and decay timescale from a timeseries of 2D tracer.

 Credits
 -------